 The Comprehensive Exam

-The exam consists of two (2) 4-hour written parts administered over two consecutive days.
+The full comprehensive exam consists of two (2) 4-hour written parts administered over two consecutive days.
 It is given once a year, during the summer.
 If a student’s performance on the written exam is borderline between satisfactory and unsatisfactory, the graduate committee may request that the student take an oral exam to allow for a better assessment.

 Exams from previous years are available to help you in preparing to take your comprehensive examination: